sunny1561/HostMe_AI/README.md

 # Run application using
 streamlit run hostme.py

+ # 5. All used Prompts are in Hostme_prompt.py

 # limitations and assumptions of the current implementation
 1.File Type: Only PDF or DOCX files are supported for upload. \